 Answer 4C: The federal income thresholds are income limits the federal government applies to determine eligibility for the EITC.
-The federal income thresholds for the federal EITC generally changes on an annual basis.
+The federal income thresholds for the federal EITC generally change on an annual basis.
 These thresholds vary depending on your filing status and how many qualifying children you have.
 Eligibility for the federal EITC is based on your adjusted gross income (AGI).
-If your AGI is equal to or more than the federal income threshold, then you are not eligible for the federal EITC and, as such, you are not eligible for the WFTC.
-The department will use the federal income thresholds applicable for the tax period for which the refund is being claimed.
+If your AGI is equal to or more than the federal income threshold, then you are not eligible for the federal EITC and, as such, you are not eligible for the tax period for which the refund is being claimed.
 For more information about these federal income thresholds, please see Part 3 of this rule.